-The size of the confidence bounds on our out-of sample simulations differ across countries.
-There are two reasons for this.
+The size of the confidence bounds on our out-of-sample simulations differs across countries.29 There are two reasons for this.
 First, the uncertainty of the fixed effect, which captures the equilibrium rate of output growth in the absence of shocks, differs significantly across countries.
-Second, some plans may include elements (for example two-year-ahead announcements) whose effects are less precisely estimated: this makes the uncertainty of the simulation dependent on the style of a plan.
-As a result in some cases, such as Italy, confidence intervals are relatively narrow; in other, such as Germany or Ireland, they are much larger.
+Second, some plans may include elements (e.g. 2-year-ahead announcements) whose effects are less precisely estimated: This makes the uncertainty of the simulation dependent on the style of a plan.
+As a result in some cases, such as Italy, confidence intervals are relatively narrow; in others, such as Germany or Ireland, they are much larger.
 In the case of Italy the plans adopted over 2010-13 include components whose coefficients were precisely estimated.
-Moreover, Italy has a small standard error associated with its fixed-effect.
-The German plans of 2010-13, instead, typically contained components (for example two-year ahead announcements of a spending cut) not as precisely estimated and a high standard error on the fixed-effect.
+Moreover, Italy has a small standard error associated with its fixed effect.
+The German plans of 2010-13, instead, typically contained components (e.g. 2-year ahead announcements of a spending cut) not as precisely estimated and a high standard error on the fixed effect.
 In the case of Ireland, the significant size of each adjustment exacerbates the large standard error on the coefficients on unexpected EB shocks.
+Moreover, Ireland displays the largest standard error on the fixed effect among all countries in the sample.

-&lt;sup>25 Confidence bounds differ also compared to the impulse response functions presented in Section 4.3.1.
-The main reason is the inclusion of the country fixed-effects uncertainty in the out-of sample simulations.
-Secondly, impulse response analysis is based on the simulation of the average plan in which several adjustment plans are pooled together, while out of sample projections consider instead a specific plan.
+29 Confidence bounds differ also compared with the impulse response functions presented in Section 4.3.1.
+The main reason is the inclusion of the country fixed effects uncertainty in the out-of-sample simulations.
+Second, impulse response analysis is based on the simulation of the average plan in which several adjustment plans are pooled together, while out-of-sample projections consider instead a specific plan.